TranTrungTinh/vue3-custom-element-with-quasar/README.md

 ## TODO

-some of the other are existed to use for improving your efficiency when use vue. they are waiting for discovered.
+Some of the other are existed to use for improving your efficiency when use vue. they are waiting for discovered.

 ## Checklist